The Move: Live performances and line-up changes

+Shazam

-In October 1969 the Move made their only concert appearances in the US, opening two shows for the Stooges in Detroit, and playing dates in Los Angeles and at the Fillmore West in San Francisco.
+In October 1969, The Move made their only concert appearances in the US, opening two shows for the Stooges in Detroit and playing dates in Los Angeles and at the Fillmore West in San Francisco.
 When neither their US record company nor promoters showed any more interest—the band even had to make their own accommodation & travel arrangements—the remaining proposed tour dates in New York were cancelled and the group returned home.
-During that period, Arden sold the Move's management contract to impresario Peter Walsh, who was at the time also managing the Marmalade.
+During that period, Arden sold The Move's management contract to impresario Peter Walsh, who was at the time also managing the Marmalade.
 Walsh, who specialised in cabaret acts, began booking the band into cabaret-style venues, which further increased the tension between Wayne and Wood.
 Bevan later said the others felt "old before their time" when playing cabaret dates.
 By this point, Wood was openly discussing his desire to form a band playing more eclectic music, including both harder rock and classical instruments, which he tentatively dubbed "The Electric Light Orchestra".

-The Move's second album, 1970's Shazam, continued the Move's practice of musical quotation, and of elaborately re-arranged versions of other performers' songs.
+The Move's second album, 1970's Shazam, continued The Move's practice of musical quotation and of elaborately rearranged versions of other performers' songs.
 "Hello Susie" (a Wood composition), which was a Top 5 hit for Amen Corner in 1969, quoted Booker T. Jones' and Eddie Floyd's "Big Bird".
-The album also featured a slightly slower re-recording of "Cherry Blossom Clinic", an instrumental medley of public domain works, and a cover of a Tom Paxton song, "The Last Thing on My Mind".
-Despite such superficial similarities with their past, however, the album represented a clear break from the Move's identity as a pop group, reintroducing them as a hard-edged underground band.
+The album also featured a slightly slower re-recording of "Cherry Blossom Clinic", an instrumental medley of public domain works and a cover of a Tom Paxton song, "The Last Thing on My Mind".
+Despite such superficial similarities with their past, however, the album represented a clear break from The Move's identity as a pop group, reintroducing them as a hard-edged underground band.
 Burton played bass on a couple of tracks as they had been recorded before he left, although this was not credited at the time.

-Well aware that Wood was intent on setting up his new, orchestral rock project, Wayne suggested that Wood concentrate on performing with his new band while continuing to write songs for the Move, which would be reorganized with a lineup consisting of Wayne, Burton, and Kefford; however, his suggestion was rejected by Wood, Bevan and Price, so after getting angry and embarrassed witnessing a fight between Wood and a drunken audience member in Sheffield, Wayne quit the group in January 1970, a month before the release of Shazam.
+Well aware that Wood was intent on setting up his new, orchestral rock project, Wayne suggested that Wood concentrate on performing with his new band while continuing to write songs for The Move, which would be reorganised with a lineup consisting of Wayne, Burton and Kefford; however, his suggestion was rejected by Wood, Bevan and Price, so after getting angry and embarrassed witnessing a fight between Wood and a drunken audience member in Sheffield, Wayne quit the group in January 1970, a month before the release of Shazam.
 He subsequently worked in a variety of musical ventures and appeared on television and radio.
 In 2000, he replaced Allan Clarke as lead singer of the Hollies and performed with them as lead singer until his death from cancer in 2004.